By Jay W. Vogt and Judy A. Ozbun

 EssentialWorth’s Essential Board Plan template enables you to capture the results of your four conversations in a convenient form that will guide your board through a productive year.
 With it, you can link every critical board role to its corresponding board goals, and to the committee that ensures that those board goals are accomplished.
 Once approved by the board, you can consult this plan again and again, updating your status as you accomplish your goals.

-Download the free Essential Board Plan at essentialworth.com/board.
+Download the free Essential Board Plan at essentialworth.com/programs.